Generating mock classes for unit testing in Swift

 }

 However, it is a bit trickier to test calling the delegate.
 To keep track of and assert function calls, we need to assign a mock object on the delegate.
 As Swift is a static-typed language, concrete implementation of the mock is required to compile.
 Manually writing all of those properties and functions is error-prone and time consuming, so we need software helping us on the task.
+Tools like Sourcery can be used to generate these mock objects efficiently.

-Introducing Sourcery
+Introducing Sourcery with Sourcery

 Sourcery generates boilerplate code for various purposes by parsing Swift files.
 One of the usage for it is to automatically create a mocking class.
 To produce CounterDelegateMock class for CounterDelegate: